tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212568544-c6339975-2265-4ec9-b3c6-80a62eeae42e.png)

-2. What is the average unique products purchased in each transaction?
+**Question 2:** What is the average unique products purchased in each transaction?

 Using the subquery to get the count of unique products, then computing the average.